celery/celery/docs/userguide/workers.rst

 Variables in file paths
 =======================

-The file path arguments for :option:`--logfile`, :option:`--pidfile` and :option:`--statedb`
-can contain variables that the worker will expand:
+The file path arguments for :option:`--logfile <celery worker --logfile>`, :option:`--pidfile <celery worker --pidfile>` and :option:`--statedb <celery worker --statedb>` can contain variables that the worker will expand:

 Node name replacements
 ----------------------